2018-2024

 Galaxy quenching

-After losing her son Woody, Charity dreamed of honoring him by offering financial support and mentorship to students in his name.
+After losing her son Woody, Charity dreamed of honoring him by starting a fund in his name.

 You can be part of Woody's Stars by clicking "donate" below.

-Charity is available to collaborate on educational projects.
+Charity is available as a public speaker or to collaborate on educational projects.
 Below are a few examples of events where she has engaged with the public as a scientist.
-You can also request her as a NASA expert for community events through NASA's Universe of Learning at this link.

 JWST Expert for many different events, including appearing LIVE on National TV